maxdome/eb-deploy/README.md

 Options:

-  -V, --version                      output the version number -a, --application-name <value>     name of the Elastic Beanstalk Application -e, --environment-name <value>     name of the Elastic Beanstalk Environment -z, --zip-file [value]             the ZIP file that should be deployed -b, --bucket <value>               name of the S3 bucket to upload the ZIP file to -p, --bucket-path [value]          target location of the ZIP file within the S3 bucket -l, --version-label [value]        version label of the new app version -d, --version-description [value]  description of the new app version
+  -V, --version                      output the version number -a, --application-name <value>     name of the Elastic Beanstalk application -e, --environment-name <value>     name of the Elastic Beanstalk environment -z, --zip-file [value]             the ZIP file that should be deployed -b, --bucket [value]               name of the S3 bucket to upload the ZIP file to -p, --bucket-path [value]          target location of the ZIP file within the S3 bucket -l, --version-label [value]        version label of the new app version -d, --version-description [value]  description of the new app version